Denman-Digital/wp-theme-docker/README.md

 2. Build & start the docker containers:
     ```sh
+    cd docker
+    # THEN
     docker-compose up
     # OR
     npm start # alias
     ```

 3. **(Optional, but recommended)**.
 Delete the `.git` folder.
    This is just a starting point for a development environment.
 You'll probably need or want to tweak it for each project, or even each user.
 Changes you make are _probably_ going to be project-specific and wont need to be pushed upstream, and changes upstream are likely not necessary to pull down, especially if it's already working for you.

 That's it. (_so far_)